vseryakov/backendjs/README.md

         bkjs web -db-pool dynamodb -db-dynamodb-pool default

-* or to the PostgreSQL server, database backend
+* or to the ElasticSearch server, database backend

-        bkjs web -db-pool pgsql -db-pgsql-pool postgresql://postgres@127.0.0.1/backend
+        bkjs web -db-pool elasticsearch -db-elasticsearch-pool http://127.0.0.1:9200

 * All commands above will behave exactly the same